Updated: Nov 30, 2020

 As greenhouse gas emissions, sea levels, animal extinctions, and severe weather events are all on the rise, politicians seem to bury their heads in the sand.
-This might be because they are out of touch with their constituents.
-Research has shown that the very people we elect to represent us in D.C. do not actually know or care what we want, including policies about climate change, such as regulating carbon emissions.
+This might be because they are out of touch with their constituents and their desire for climate change action.
+Research has shown that the very people we elect to represent us in D.C. do not actually know or care what we want, including policies about climate change, such as regulating and reducing carbon emissions.
 Politicians tend to listen to the loud few, as opposed to the quiet many — which leads us to our next point, which we all know: money talks.

 Our government’s public safety mandate grants it legal authority to regulate corporations, but a major tactic of these corporations and their allies has been to deflect responsibility away from them and onto individuals.
-In 2004, British Petroleum unveiled its “Personal Carbon Footprint Calculator”, shoving the onus onto members of the general public, even as most of us lack the sufficient financial and political power (as individuals or communities) to make the systemic changes we need.
+IIn 2004, British Petroleum unveiled its “Personal Carbon Footprint Calculator”, shoving the onus onto members of the general public, even as most of us lack the sufficient financial and political power (as individuals or communities) to make the systemic changes we need during this climate crisis.

-We have been told to turn off our lights when we leave the room, stop using plastic straws, and buy the most eco-friendly appliance or product.
-But this focus on personal lifestyle or behavior misses the larger point: we are all living in a system in which the fossil fuel industry wields vastly disproportionate influence over what options we have as consumers, especially if you’re low-income or a person of color.
-And it’s going to stay this way until we apply adequate pressure onto our government to aggressively regulate emissions, fund alternative energy sources, incentivize companies to reach carbon zero, and so much more.
+We have been told to turn off our lights when we leave the room, stop using plastic straws, and buy the most eco-friendly appliance or product in an attempt to slow climate change.
+But this focus on personal lifestyle or behavior to tackle climate change misses the larger point: we are all living in a system in which the fossil fuel industry wields vastly disproportionate influence over what options we have as consumers, especially if you’re low-income or a person of color.
+And it’s going to stay this way until we apply adequate pressure onto our government to aggressively regulate carbon emissions, fund alternative energy sources, incentivize companies to reach carbon zero, and so much more.

 We Know Climate Action is Possible